NASA-Planetary-Science/sbpy/docs/sbpy/data/dataclass.rst

     >>> obs['filter'] = ['g', 'i', 'R', 'V']

-If you want to join two observations into a single object:
+If you want to stack two observations into a single object:

 .. doctest-requires:: astropy>=5